Armok628/Ludus-Felicitatis/README.md

 # Ludus-Felicitatis
 I wrote this game in (not for) Computer Science class out of boredom.

-It may not ever be updated again
+It may not ever be updated again.